AML high risk

 Round-tripping triggers SAR and STR filing obligations under most major AML frameworks, though few statutes name it as a distinct typology.

-In the US, the Bank Secrecy Act requires SARs for transactions the institution knows, suspects, or has reason to suspect involve proceeds of a specified unlawful activity or have no lawful purpose.
-Round-trip patterns meet that standard.
-FinCEN's published guidance on shell company misuse maps directly to the corporate structures that enable round-tripping.
+In the US, the Bank Secrecy Act requires SARs for transactions the institution knows, suspects, or has reason to suspect involve proceeds of a specified unlawful activity or have no lawful purpose, and round-trip patterns meet that standard.
+FinCEN's published guidance on shell company misuse maps directly to the corporate structures that enable round-tripping, and its Customer Due Diligence Rule (31 CFR 1010.230) requires covered institutions to identify and verify the beneficial owners of legal entity customers.
+The Corporate Transparency Act, effective January 2024, added a parallel disclosure requirement for most domestic entities, closing a gap these structures had long exploited.

 In the EU, the Sixth Anti-Money Laundering Directive (6AMLD) includes tax crimes among its 22 predicate offences.
 Round-tripping used for tax evasion falls within scope, and the directive extends liability to legal persons, making corporate recipients of round-tripped funds potentially subject to enforcement.